jpadie/node-red-virtual-matter-devices/README.md

 ### Pluggables
-For pluggables (on/off and dimmable) see the Lights examples above
+For pluggables (on/off and dimmable) see the Lights examples above Energy monitoring can be enabled and if it is enabled the input/outputs will include the following possibilities

+    {
+        current: float, //amps
+        voltage: float, //volts
+        power: float, //W
+        frequency: float, //Hz
+        energy: float //Wh
+    }

 ### Other actuators
 These are works in progress.